ValtteriL/OpalOPC/website/docs/gui-reference.md

 ## Scanning

-Selecting “Scan” will start a vulnerability scan against the specified targets.
+Selecting `Scan` will start a vulnerability scan against the specified targets.
 Scanning will generate log messages to the log textbox as the scan progresses.

 An ongoing scan can be canceled.
 No report is written for canceled scans.

 ## Opening report

-After a successful scan, the resulting report can be opened by selecting “Open Report”.
+After a successful scan, the resulting report can be opened by selecting `Open Report`.

 The report will be opened using your default HTML viewer.
 If you have not specified the default, you will be prompted for a program.
 We recommend using your web browser, as the report is human readable in it.